-The cream will thicken when the egg proteins coagulate and when the starch gelatinizes.
-If your heat is too low, it might take longer for your cream to thicken.
-Don’t remove the cream from the heat before it boils.
+The cream will thicken when the egg proteins coagulate and the starch gelatinizes.
+If the heat is too low, it might take longer for the pastry cream to thicken.
+Don’t remove it from the heat before it boils.
 The cream will also thicken in the fridge.
 If it doesn’t thicken despite boiling it check the following:

 - Did you weigh your ingredients?
 If not, you might not have added enough starch for example.

 - Did you use reduced fat products (milk or heavy cream for example)?
-This might play a role in the consistency of your cream.
+This might play a role in the consistency of the cream.

 If your pastry cream is still warm when you are reading this and didn’t thicken when boiled, you could: